Stanford Center on Longevity: Projects and Links

 Findings from a Pilot Study to Measure Financial Fraud in the United States

 This survey was developed according to the seven major categories of fraud outlined in the taxonomy presented below.
 Using an online sample of 2,000 US adults, data was collected on the frequency and type of fraud victimization in the past year, the amount of the loss, fraud solicitation and transaction methods, perpetrator characteristics, reporting behaviors, and the emotional and financial impact of victimization.
-After revisions, the financial fraud survey will be included as a module in the National Crime Victimization Survey managed by the Bureau of Justice Statistics.
-This module will be administered to over 50,000 US adults.
+The financial fraud survey will be included as a module in the National Crime Victimization Survey (NCVS) managed by the Bureau of Justice Statistics.
+This module will be administered to over 70,000 US adults.
 Launching this survey with the NCVS will mark the first time that fraud will be measured with a sample size large enough to produce reliable estimates about the number of Americans affected by specific fraud types.
 It will demonstrate to consumers, policymakers, and the private sector the cost and impact of financial fraud in the United States and point to where resources are needed to safeguard consumers.

 Published: February, 2017